clair13/MyReads/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Description

+The purpose of this app is to list books into different shelves.There are 3 categories os shelves : CurrentlyReading ,WantToRead ,Read .You can change shelf and also search new books from BooksAPI server(A JavaScript API for the provided Udacity backend).

 ## TL;DR

 To get started developing right away: